Fair Work inspectors raid Deakin Uni precinct after wage theft complaints

-Fair Work Ombudsman inspectors raided more than 80 businesses in Geelong’s university precinct last week after numerous complaints of wage theft.
+Fair Work inspectors raided 80 businesses in Geelong’s university precinct after numerous complaints of wage theft.

-The surprise workplace compliance checks started on Monday, and included businesses located at Waurn Ponds, Geelong Waterfront, Grovedale, Newtown and Belmont and other suburbs surrounding the two Deakin University campuses.
+The surprise compliance checks started on Monday and involved businesses located in the suburbs surrounding the two Deakin University campuses.

-Businesses known for wage theft and and non-compliance of workplace laws were targeted, including restaurants, cafes and retail and fast food outlets.
+Inspectors targeted high-risk businesses for wage theft and non-compliance – including cafes, retail and fast food outlets.

-Coincidentally, they are also the industries that employ young vulnerable workers like university students.
+Coincidentally, those industries commonly employ young vulnerable workers like university students.

-In addition to the raids, inspectors also demanded records from around 150 other similar businesses in the target area, meaning more than 200 employers were involved in the audit operation.
+In addition to the raids, inspectors also demanded records from 150 other similar businesses in the target area.

-Fair Work Ombudsman Sandra Parker said last week’s activities were launched after requests for help from young workers in the area.
+Fair Work Ombudsman Sandra Parker said the compliance operation came about as a result of wage theft complaints from workers in the area.

 “Most requests for assistance we receive from students relate to underpayment issues, such as being paid unlawful flat rates which do not factor in higher penalty rates for weekend casuals, or not receiving important entitlements like annual leave if they are permanent employees.”

-The Fair Work Ombudsman says if inspectors find any of the businesses in Geelong have been stealing their worker’s wages, it will ensure that affected employees will be back paid any money that they are owed.
+Meanwhile, Fair Work says if inspectors discover any wage theft or other non-compliance during their audit campaign in Geelong, it will ensure that affected employees will be back-paid any money owed.